Accessibility Tools (CTRL+U)

 • Making Out-of-State (& in-state) Private Schools More Affordable: If you want to go out-of-state, consider private schools!
 Especially smaller, regional ones.
 We tend to be a bit more generous in awarding scholarships.
 This also applies to in-state colleges – check out the small and/or private colleges in your backyard, too.

 • Net Price Calculator: Every school has to have a Net Price Calculator (here’s the link to PLU’s).
-These take a bit more work, but once you have done one you can do them all!
-It takes a bit of effort, but it can give your family an idea of what you may qualify for in need and merit aid from the schools you are considering.
+These take a bit more effort – because you’re putting in your information to make it work – but it can give your family an idea of what you may qualify for in need and merit aid from the schools you are considering.
+And once you’ve done one you can do them all!

 • Ask the College: Contact colleges directly to inquire about scholarships, average net costs, and more.
 They’re there to help!